-One of the advantages of Sense is that it detects a broad set of household devices without the need for you to train it.
-By taking 4 million recordings per second, Sense builds up a very detailed library of device signatures over time that let it recognize which devices are on in the home and when.
+By collecting 4 million data points every second, Sense builds up a very detailed library of device signatures over time that let it recognize which devices are on in the home and when.
 Many of you have asked us if you can help speed up this process by manually identifying devices.
-Here, we’ll explain the data science behind our approach, and why training needs to be driven by data first and foremost.
-But fear not — you can help train Sense by renaming “unnamed devices” and sending us feedback when we get events wrong.
+Here, we’ll explain the data science behind our approach, and how you can help Sense learn and contribute to the accuracy and speed of our device identification algorithms.

 Context provides important clues

 In order to accurately identify a device, Sense needs to see repeated occurrences of the device in its typical operating context.
 From the standpoint of an electrical signature, many devices are not simply on or off — rather, they operate in a range of different states.
 Your typical dishwasher could be on, and the motor just kicked on; or it could be in rinse, drain, or standby mode.
 Each of these states looks very different to Sense.

 Seeing a device’s full cycle and varied states helps our data science team identify it.
 Sense also uses its knowledge of other identified devices to determine which one is which.
 For example, your dryer is likely to run after your washer.
 Sense looks for these sorts of contextual time patterns to help identify your devices.
 The real-world operation of some devices contains useful clues that may be absent during an artificial training process, like enabling a "training mode" and then turning an appliance on and off multiple times in a row.
 For example, microwave ovens usually are activated for multiples of 30 seconds, but a purposeful “training session” would probably run the oven for much shorter bursts in consecutive order.
 That would remove the important contextual cues that can help make device detection more powerful.

 More time = more data = better detection